For assistance in your area, contact one or more of these.

 The Current Outreach Church, Van Buren, Kevin Hardcastle (479) 922-2241

-Scaling a three-tiered approach will benefit Arkansas by addressing the offender, their families and communities, public and private service providers, and case management.
+Scaling a three-tiered approach will benefit America by addressing the offender, their families and communities, public and private service providers, and case management.
 The value is that it targets offenders wherein the current provision of services is inadequate and the problem persists with current funding and personnel resources.
 In the end, it equips the offender in finding work, housing, and dignity.

 The three tiers: